Reeseville Public Library

 The ultimate responsibility for selection of library materials rests with the library director who operates within the framework of the policies determined by the Reeseville Public Library Board of Trustees.
 This responsibility may be shared with other members of the library staff; however, because the director must be available to answer to the library board and the general public for actual selections made, the director has the authority to reject or select any item contrary to the recommendations of the staff.

 C. Criteria for Selection

-- The main points considered in the selection of
+- The main points considered in the selection of materials are:

 - a. individual merit of each item

 - b. popular appeal/demand